Serve this smoked pork platter for a fun, Cuban-inspired "grazing" meal featuring pineapple, mojo sauce, plantains, and avocado!

 Description

 This smoked pork platter takes a bit of prep, but it's 100% worth it!
-Serve with pineapple, avocado, fried plantains, and mojo sauce.
+Serve with pineapple, avocado, fried plantains, and mojo sauce, adjusting the amount of sides up or down depending on how many people you're serving.

 Ingredients